Introduction

 As per the UK Modern Slavery Act 2015 (“Act”), all commercial organisations that supply goods or services in the UK and meet the annual turnover threshold of £36m or more must publish an annual slavery and human trafficking statement.

-This statement has been published in accordance with Section 54 of the Act.
-It sets out the steps taken by FinTrU Limited (“FinTrU”) during the financial year ending 31st December 2024 to mitigate the risk posed by MSHT in its business and supply chains.
+This Modern Slavery Statement (“Statement”) has been published in accordance with Section 54 of the Act.
+It sets out the steps taken by FinTrU Limited (“FinTrU”) during the financial year ending 31st December 2025 to mitigate the risk posed by MSHT in its business and supply chains.

 Our Business

-FinTrU is a technology-enabled solutions company providing both operational services and technology solutions.
-We specialise in the areas of KYC, Credit Risk, Compliance, Legal, Risk & Controls and Technology.
-Since 2013, we have worked with the biggest Tier 1 Investment Banks around the globe, providing technology solutions that are highly specialised to address the unique challenges of the Investment Banking and Wealth Management industries.
+FinTrU is a multi-jurisdictional technology-enabled solutions company.
+We specialise in providing solutions at scale in the areas of KYC, Risk, Compliance and Legal.
+Since 2013, we have worked with the biggest Tier 1 Investment Banks and other financial institutions, providing solutions that are highly specialised to address the unique challenges of Banking, Wealth Management and other financial services sectors.

-Headquartered in Belfast, we employ over 1,500 people across our global offices in Derry/Londonderry, Letterkenny, New York and Porto.
-FinTrU has been named in the Sunday Times Virgin Atlantic Fast Track 100 in consecutive years due to its outstanding growth.
-In April 2022, FinTrU received the prestigious Queen’s Award for International Trade for ‘Outstanding Continuous Growth’ in overseas sales over the last six years.
+Headquartered in Belfast, we employ over 1,100 people across our global offices in Derry/Londonderry, Letterkenny, New York, London and Porto.
+FinTrU was named in the Sunday Times Virgin Atlantic Fast Track 100 in consecutive years due to its outstanding growth.
 In March 2024, FinTrU was named in the Financial Times' report of the 1000 fastest growing companies in Europe.
 This was the third time in the eight-year history of the annual report that FinTrU placed on the list.

 Our People